wp-sms/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
+= 4.0.1 =
+* Fixed default gateway issue.

 = 4.0.0 =
-IMPORTANT!
+= IMPORTANT! =

 Please keep your gateway information before updating/installing (username, password or anything).
 Because in this version used a new setting page.

 * Added setting class for all options in the plugin for better settings performance.
 * Added new classes for doing any proccess.
 * Added `resalaty.com` gateway.